Jxlemon2325/dade-ftsp-receipt-invoice-extractor/README.md

 Usage:
 Set your Gemini API key in the script (client = genai.configure(api_key="apikey")). (optional to hide the api key) Modify the file_path variable to point to your receipt/invoice file.

+Note:
+Error 500 occurs when the input(pdf or images) are too large.
+Reduce your input context or temporarily switch to another model (e.g. from Gemini 1.5 Pro to Gemini 1.5 Flash) and see if it works.
+Or wait a bit and retry your request.